Do you have unowned cats in your nieghborhood?

 Humane traps can make it much easier to bring in community cats for spay/neuter surgery.
 Traps are available through our Admissions department for a user fee + refundable deposit.

 CAT TRAP - $50 ($15 User Fee + $35 Refundable Deposit)

 If trap is returned in working condition within 10 days, the deposit is refunded.

 If trap is not returned within 10 days, $1 per day will be taken out of your deposit.

-All trapped cats can either be brought to our Surgery Clinic on Tuesdays and Thursdays (click here for fees): drop animal off between 8:00 am and 9:00 am and pick up is between 4:00 and 5:00 pm the same day.
+All trapped cats can be brought to our Surgery Clinic on Tuesdays and Thursdays (click here for fees): drop animal off between 8:00am and 9:00 am and pick up is between 4:00 and 5:00 pm the same day.
 If cats are found in McKamey's jurisdiction, they can be surrendered to our Admissions department Tuesday-Saturday as strays (Click here for Admissions hours).
 They will be sterilized, ear-tipped, given a rabies vaccine, and returned to where they were trapped.